mlange-42/modo/README.md

   mojo doc ./src | modo docs    # from 'mojo doc'

 Flags:
   -i, --input string        'mojo doc' JSON file to process.
 Reads from STDIN if not specified.
-  -f, --format string       Output format.
+  -d, --doctest string      Target folder to extract doctests for 'mojo test'. (default no doctests) -f, --format string       Output format.
 One of (plain|mdbook|hugo). (default "plain") -e, --exports             Process according to 'Exports:' sections in packages.
       --short-links         Render shortened link labels, stripping packages and modules.
       --case-insensitive    Build for systems that are not case-sensitive regarding file names.
                             Appends hyphen (-) to capitalized file names.
       --strict              Strict mode.
 Errors instead of warnings.
       --dry-run             Dry-run without any file output.